orangopus/mixer-rich-presence/README.md

 - Detects when you go online and offline and changes accordingly.

 ## Coming Soon
-An app to run Mixer Rich Presence in the background.
-Start/Stop toggles, etc.
+- An app to run Mixer Rich Presence in the background.
+Start/Stop toggles, etc.-
+- Add Razer Chroma Support

 ## Setup
 To use this, you need to follow these steps: